 Northern Ireland reset?

-The Windsor Framework would replace the current Northern Ireland protocol to:
+The Windsor Framework replaces the current Northern Ireland protocol to:

 • simplify trade across the Irish Sea by creating two different trade “lanes” – one with significantly reduced checks between Britain and Northern Ireland and the other retaining checks on goods involving the Irish Republic

-• scrap current protocol bans on certain food and plant products
+• scrap protocol bans on certain food and plant products

-• ease current rules on pets, medicines, and parcels
+• ease rules on pets, medicines, and parcels

-• reinstate UK tax revenue by replacing current EU value added tax (VAT) rules in Northern Ireland with UK VAT and excise rules on alcohol and immovable goods
+• reinstate UK tax revenue by replacing EU value-added tax (VAT) rules in Northern Ireland with UK VAT and excise rules on alcohol and immovable goods

 Perhaps most importantly, controversially, and politically, the new agreement reduces the amount of EU law that applies in Northern Ireland, provides a mechanism for Northern Irish politicians to dispute new EU rules, and potentially reduces the scope of jurisdiction by the European Court of Justice, a massive ideological issue for the DUP and hardline Brexiteers.